-SafeSport training can be found at https://safesport.org.
-Codes for participation can be obtained from the Development Associate at USA Curling or through emailing safesport@usacurl.org.
-The training should take approximately 90 minutes, but does not need to be completed in one sitting.
+SafeSport training can be found at www.safesporttrained.org but also within the members MyUSACurling/Sport80 membership portal.
+Codes for accessing free training are being discouraged in favor of the member accessing training directly in their MyUSACurling/Sport80 profile.
+Questions regarding access can be answered by emailing safesport@usacurling.org or memberservices@usacurling.org The initial CORE training should take approximately 90 minutes but does not need to be completed in one sitting.
 Successful completion of all quizzes is required.